sauravraghuvanshi/100-Days-of-Azure/README.md

   * Here we can get request rates, response times and falure rates for our pages
   * We can get page views and load performance as they are reported by the users' browser
   * It works with variety of platforms includes .Net, Node.js, java and python

+### Monitoring Azure resources:-

+* **What are we going to learn**
+  * Using the datadog system for monitoring

+* **What is datadog**
+  * Datadog is an American monitoring service for cloud-scale applications, providing monitoring of servers, databases, tools, and services, through a SaaS-based data analytics platform